Photographing White Sands National Park, New Mexico

 Hiking the dunes

 Dunes on these trails, near the road and picnic areas will be heavily trampled with footprints and sled marks.
-If however you hike a mile or so further into the field, the dunes will be much more pristine.
+If however you hike a mile or so further into the field, the dunes should be more pristine.
 The further you go, the better the dunes.

 Red marker along the White Sands Alkali Flat Trail